cnharikrishnan/BindableLayout-XamarinForms/README.md

 We have created the required collection and model object for binding to a Bindable Layout.
 Now, let's design a UI with a Bindable Layout to display the created list.

 ## Setting up the User Interface
-Go to MainPage.Xaml and write the following code
+Go to MainPage.xaml and write the following code

 ### MainPage.xaml
 ```xml